trutadan/bt-cc-technical-challenge/README.md

  Write a solution in c# that can generate a one-time password.
  The input should be the following two pieces information: User Id and Date time.
 Every generated password should be valid for up to 30 seconds.
  You are free to use a Web, API, Console or Class Library project in order to accomplish the requirement.

+ The file that specifically handles the requirement to generate a one-time password in C# can be found at backend/Service/OTPLoginService.cs.

+ However, if you are interested in exploring the entire project, including the implementation of the one-time password generation in a login scenario, you can check the rest.

 # Short demo
 ![](https://github.com/trutadan/bt-cc-technical-challenge/blob/main/demo.gif)